vtbhat/AntiMRSA-peptide-prediction/README.md

 Input: Input file containing the text from a search query on APD (here, anti-MRSA)

-Output: CSV file containing the APD ID and the correspoding amino acid sequence of the peptide
+Output: CSV file containing the APD ID and the corresponding amino acid sequence of the peptide